kochallibrhm/Vue.js-Exercises-Basic-to-Advanced/README.md

 # Vue.js-Exercises-Basic-to-Advanced-
-Some exercises that i am doing when trying to learn Vue.js
+Some exercises that i am doing when i trying to learn Vue.js